Understanding Infrastructure as Code (IaC): A Comprehensive Guide

 1. Consistency and Reproducibility

-• Easier compliance and auditing
+• Easier compliance and change-control reporting

 1. Learning Curve